Arnethegreat/yoshisisland-practice-hack/README.md

 > The HUD data are currently only switched when visiting the world map.

 ### Egg Editor
 Use A/Y to cycle the sprite in the selected, loaded slot.
+The previous/next eggs in the cycle are displayed beside the cursor.
 Current supported sprites:
 - Green/yellow/red/flashing eggs
 - Green/red giant eggs
 - Key
-- **NON-STANDARD** - boss key, boss explosion, seesaw log, skull mouser
+- **NON-STANDARD** - boss key (flashing upside-down key), boss explosion, seesaw log, skull mouser
 - Chicken

 ### Savestates